 Here we describe how to remove a kitchen sink.
-In the previous post, I described the problems caused by a faucet that had leaked water under the sink and allowed mold to start growing.
+In the previous post, how to fix a leaking sink, I described the problems caused by a faucet that had leaked water under the sink and allowed mold to start growing.
 I had to remove our drop-in style kitchen sink to see how bad the mold was.

 I took about two minutes to feel sorry for myself for having to fix what ever problems I was going to find.
 First thing was to turn off the water, disconnect all the plumbing and then pull out the sink.

 - Shut off the water at shut-off valves